pond/dnd/party_ripa/journals/campaign_7/act_2/part_20.md

 We are advised to not do it at night!
 Wait until it is quieter.
 They know an underground entrance into the Templar's compound but from there, we are on our own.
 We'd like to talk to **Simera** too, but we have to find her first!

 "Do you want us to...
-Shield Minos?"
+Shield Mynos?"

 Thorin insight 22.
 He could be very useful but draws attention.
 Thorin mentions this.
-Penny insight 27, Minos is in his own head; but he says, "I don't need you to shield me!
+Penny insight 27, Mynos is in his own head; but he says, "I don't need you to shield me!
 I can shield myself."
 Arturo says, "There's strength in letting other people -" but (rudely) Penny interrupts. **"We're taking him."** He tries to argue more; she says "We're taking him".

 We are shown to a room where we can figure out what we're doing next.
 Penny apologises for being short with Arturo; she knows he'll be in danger, but he needs *some* kind of stability.

-Minos speaks up.
+Mynos speaks up.
 He talks of us taking down the God King.
 We're emphatic that he's not with us to die, anymore.
 It's not just him.
 It's all five of us.
 "But what then?" he asks.
 And he wants to come back with us, after.
 Penny makes that deal.
 But only if he wants it!

 Francesc meanwhile is checking the bag.
 A couple of other small trinkets.